Victoire/victoire/Bundle/BusinessEntityPageBundle/README.md

-Define and manage BusinessEntityPage and BusinessEntityPagePattern
+Define and manage BusinessPage and BusinessTemplate

 **MORE DETAILS SOON**